 This material allows Drs.
-Levy and Kotkin, cosmetic dentists, to provide you with comfortable metal free restorations that are strong, long lasting, biocompatible and so natural that they are virtually undetectable amongst your natural teeth.
+Levy and Popkin, cosmetic dentists, to provide you with comfortable metal free restorations that are strong, long lasting, biocompatible and so natural that they are virtually undetectable amongst your natural teeth.

 Since the cosmetic dental restorations made from IPS e.max are completely ceramic, Drs.
-Levy and Kotkin are able to give you esthetics with a vitality and opalescence, not possible with common porcelain fused to metal crowns.
+Levy and Popkin are able to give you esthetics with a vitality and opalescence, not possible with common porcelain fused to metal crowns.

 Additionally, there is no potential for the unsightly dark line that may appear with conventional porcelain fused to metal crowns.